Area 88: OVA films

 Between February 5, 1985, and August 15, 1986, Studio Pierrot produced a direct-to-video animated film trilogy for VHS and laserdisc.
 In 1992, Central Park Media's U.S. Manga Corps released the OVA series, subtitled in English, in North America for VHS and laserdisc, and re-released the first volume for DVD on 14 July 2000.

 After Central Park Media's films license lapsed, ADV Films published a two episode theatrical edit of the OVA trilogy for DVD on 25 July 2006.
 Although having one less episode, the episodes themselves are longer.
-They have been reedited so that episode II is divided and added onto the first and the last episode respectively.
+They have been reedited so that act II is divided and added onto the first and the last episode respectively.
 As such, nothing is actually missing from the ADV collection, despite having a smaller episode count.
 The 2006 ADV collection is a two-DVD set, and features the original Japanese soundtrack as well as the dubbed English track, performed by the same cast who voiced the English dub of the TV series.
 The DVD content also includes an interview with Kaoru Shintani, and an introduction to the fighter jets portrayed in the series.

 Discotek Media re-released the OVA series on October 30, 2018.